Yukixx0729/wordle-project/README.md

 Make the first guess working as the real game;

-Create an object to apply all the functions to the guess grid;
+Create an object(so that the guess can move to next one) to apply all the functions to the guess grid;

-Write the nav's function or HTML;
+Write the nav's function of HTML;

 Finalize with CSS styling;